Last Updated: 2023-12-20

 Step 5: Select the pii tag

-Now it's time to assign a pii tag for the last_name column.
+Now it's time to assign a pii tag to the last_name column.

 Step 6: Confirm changes